• Skip to primary navigation

 • ½ teaspoon pepper

-• ½ cup brown sugar substitute with a 1:1 sugar ratio, or regular brown sugar
+• ½ cup brown sugar substitute (sweetener substitute should have a 1:1 sugar ratio, or regular brown sugar can be used)

 • 2 tablespoons sesame oil